-If your child is hyperactive, ADD, ADHD or simply has a difficult time focusing on homework and classwork, “it’s okay”.
+If your child is hyperactive, ADD, ADHD, or simply has a difficult time focusing on homework and classwork, “it’s okay”.

 It is 100% okay.

 There are so many strategies and tools that your child can implement in their problematic areas.
 I myself, am what my mother would call “a long-lasting battery”.
-I remember during middle, high school and even college struggling with: hyperactivity and impulsive behaviors.
+I remember during middle, high school, and even college struggling with hyperactivity and impulsive behaviors.

 Through my education and practical professional experience, I have learned that hyperactivity and impulsive behaviors are just factors that play into a larger equation.
-The real emphasis is on building a foundation that supports your child’s ability to manage/control/tame their hyperactivity and impulsive so that he/she is able to function and perform at their best.
+The real emphasis is on building a foundation that supports your child’s ability to manage/control/tame their hyperactivity and impulsiveness so that he/she is able to function and perform at their best.

 Before diving into each one.
 I really want you to consider changing your parenting style.
-The factors listed below are able to support your child in managing their hyperactivity or impulsive and in total performing their best.
+The factors listed below are able to support your child in managing their hyperactivity or impulsiveness and in total performing their best.

 How to help your child with ADHD, hyperactive & impulsive?

 As an adult and a parent, you have some sort of schedule that you follow.
-Maybe you follow an 8am to 5pm job schedule which you create time management around.
+Maybe you follow an 8 am to 5 pm job schedule which you create time management around.
 Creating a schedule for your child in no way inhibits their ability to function or labels that they have a problem.
 Think about it rationally.
 You as an adult, have a schedule and utilize time management to make your life function in a healthy manner.

 Your child’s schedule can include everything from waking up in the morning to going to bed.
 Some things in the schedule can be a rough estimate while others such as school hours are more exact.

-The most important factor in it is that you and your child stick to it – consistently!
+The most important factor in it is that you and your child stick to it – consistently.

 Now that you have a schedule create a system of prioritization and importance.
 Sit down with your child and identify which areas of their schedule are more important and need a more defined approach in structure.
-For instance, if your child requires a quiet room for homework – make it your responsibility to create a distraction free space for your child to do their homework at.
+For instance, if your child requires a quiet room for homework – make it your responsibility to create a distraction-free space for your child to do their homework at.
 In addition, on the schedule add the space/location and time.
 This way your child will connect the dots.

-Your child and literally everyone should have a unique approach to time management, prioritization and scheduling in order to support hyperactivity and impulsive.
+Your child and literally everyone should have a unique approach to time management, prioritization, and scheduling in order to support hyperactivity and impulsiveness.
 I would first recommend you to communicate with your child as they are your vessel to understanding what will work.
 Reflect with them on the past educational strategies you have taken to pinpoint which worked and which did not.
 The good ones – keep!

 Communicate with your child to identify what unique approaches would support them educationally.
 Examples include: